srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 So as long as you charge them more than $4.32, your operating costs are covered.

-As an AI company, you'll have more than one GPU (I hope).
+As an AI company, you'll have more than one GPU (I hope), and will likely be running models larger than 32B.
-So you'll be load balancing users across a cluster of GPUs where our equations change somewhat.
 Sadly, we're out of space on our napki-

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">